bajamircea/bajamircea.github.io/_posts/2022-11-16-regular-history.markdown

 - [Regular: syntax and semantics][syntax-semantics]
 - [History of concepts in C++][concepts-history]
 - [The many relations][many-relations]
-- three-way comparison, aka the spaceship operator
+- [History of the Three-way comparison, aka the spaceship operator][spaceship-history]
 - better equality
 - better member
 - constexpr